jameslittle230/jameslittle.me/src/content/classes.md

 title: Classes
 ---

-# Classes I Took
+# College Classes

+The classes I took while at college.
 This is more for my own reference than anything else.

 ## Fall 2015